 • About 30% of the Millennials who participated said they should have chosen a major with better job opportunities.

-Remember that this survey focused on college graduates who were looking back at decisions they’d already made about their majors.
-As a current college student, you still have the ability to make the right decision, and here are six steps to consider on that journey.
+It’s important to remember that this survey focused on people who graduated and were looking back at decisions they’d already made about their majors.
+As a current college student, you still have the ability to make the right decision.

 6 Steps to Choosing Your College Major

-Here are a few steps you can take to find the right college major for yourself.
+Here are some key steps you can take to find the best college major for you.

 1. Exploring